 Argan Oil

-Argan Oil has many benefits for your hair and your hair extensions.
+Argan Oil has many benefits for hair and hair extensions.
 There are many brands of argan oil, and you can choose your favorite.
-Argan oil works great with detangling and removing knots from your extensions.
+Argan oil works great for detangling and removing knots from extensions.

 This is also a great product to use with hair extensions in general.
 It keeps them in great condition, and it is a natural substance that won’t damage your hair extensions.